EtCon: Edit-then-Consolidate for Reliable Knowledge Editing: Related Work

 \subsection{Evaluation of Knowledge editing methods}

-Existing research~\cite{fang2024alphaedit,qi2025incontext,scialanga2025sake} predominantly evaluates the effectiveness of knowledge editing methods using a standard set of metrics. \textbf{Reliability} assesses the success rate of editing by calculating the percentage where $P(\mathrm{new~fact}) > P(\mathrm{old~fact})$. \textbf{Generalization} evaluates the model's ability to generalize to new knowledge post-editing, measured by the percentage where $P(\mathrm{new~fact}) > P(\mathrm{old~fact})$ when presented with rephrased queries pertaining to the new knowledge. \textbf{Locality} measures the extent to which editing a specific fact preserves the model's responses to questions related to neighboring, unedited facts.
-Conventionally, the evaluation input typically consists of simple queries with identical prompt formats, without additional contextual information.
-For the output, edited models' responses are often truncated to a target answer length or constrained by examples to match a specific target answer format.
-In generation, teacher forcing is frequently employed, feeding ground truth tokens as input during the decoding process.
-Recent studies, however, have highlighted the fragility of such evaluation paradigms.
-Consequently, this paper adopts a realistic evaluation approach for knowledge editing methods.
-Details of the real-world evaluation framework are in appendix \ref{eva}
+Existing work~\cite{fang2024alphaedit,qi2025incontext,scialanga2025sake} typically evaluates knowledge editing with three standard metrics. \textbf{Reliability} measures edit success as the fraction of cases where $P(\mathrm{new~fact}) > P(\mathrm{old~fact})$. \textbf{Generalization} applies the same criterion to rephrased queries about the edited knowledge. \textbf{Locality} assesses whether the edit preserves responses to related, unedited facts.
+In these protocols, inputs are often templated queries with minimal context, outputs are constrained to a fixed answer format (e.g., via truncation or in-context exemplars), and decoding commonly uses teacher forcing with ground-truth prefixes.
+Recent studies, however, have highlighted the fragility of such evaluation paradigms. \textbf{Consequently, this paper adopts a realistic evaluation approach for knowledge editing methods.} The full real-world evaluation framework is described in Appendix~\ref{eva}.